 The market for user-friendly discount mobile service offerings has grown considerably over the past few years, and now makes up around a third of the total German mobile phone market.
 FONIC is among the largest of these “no-frills” providers in Germany.
-An increasingly high number of customers of the Munich-based O2 subsidiary interact with FONIC either exclusively or predominantly via the company’s web portal.
+An increasingly high number of customers of the Munich-based O2 subsidiary interact with FONIC either exclusively or predominantly via the company’s web portal and mobile apps.
 There, customers can control everything from ordering and activating new SIM cards, managing their account details, and choosing plans right through to adding credits to their account.
-They also have around-the-clock access to their current usage, including the number of texts sent and amount of data used.
+They also have around-the-clock access to their current usage and amount of data used.

 Increasing Customer Expectations, Growing Requirements

 In the heavily contested mobile telephony market, at-a-glance overviews of currently used service quotas and costs are, in addition to the portal’s other self-service features and customer actions, important arguments in FONIC’s favour.
 Missing or poorly implemented self-service functions can cause today’s customers to decide against choosing a particular provider.
 People’s expectations have grown, with mobile customers becoming more discerning and using their phones more all the time.
 This means that the online portal for FONIC –which was originally a traditional brick-and-mortar business – has continued to increase in significance.
 Technical robustness and availability, plus a high level of scalability and flexibility, are among the company’s primary IT requirements.